 It was daylight.
 I was lying in the snow not too far from the manor.
 It was immediately evident that I was back in my own time.
 My father’s car was out front, and the parlor, which I had last seen consumed in flame, was intact and proudly displaying our Christmas tree through the window.
 I got up and stumbled back inside, finding my parents safe in their bed.
 I vowed that I would put the events of the previous evening out of my mind and try to enjoy my Christmas as best I could, even as I moved my tongue along the side of my mouth and felt a lump of scar tissue bulging from the side.

-By springtime I had mostly succeeded in trying to put the memories of that past Christmas out of my mind.
+By springtime, I had mostly succeeded in trying to put the memories of that past Christmas out of my mind.
 It helped to find distractions; school, friends – that sort of thing really helped keep me focused in the present, and made it easier to convince myself that the whole thing had just been one terrible dream.
 According to the wretch, Corbin visited his charges annually, but I felt that if I could simply forget what had happened, then somehow the whole damn thing would simply stop.

 Following the established tradition, our family’s Christmas tree had been firmly planted in the ground, and it was beginning to sprout new needles.
 The line of trees was now that much longer, and I challenged myself to run the new distance in record time.
 On a warm April day, I set my stopwatch and started off on my run.
-I flew past the teens, twenties, and thirties at a terrific speed, but by the late forties my lungs were burning.
+I flew past the teens, twenties, and thirties at a terrific speed, but by the late forties, my lungs were burning.
 “Pace yourself,” I thought.
 I settled into a slower gait while glancing at the stopwatch on my wrist.
 When I looked up again, I saw her – Magda, standing quietly among the trees.
 She looked just as I’d last seen her, with her ratty dress and unkempt hair lying stuck against her face.
 Her skin was gray, almost like she was pulled from a black and white TV show.
 She was trying to speak, but whatever words she was trying to make, they left her mouth silently.

 “Hello,” I said with cautious surprise.
 The sight of her made my already racing heart go just a little bit faster.
 She was a miserable, heartbreaking picture, but I felt no fear at that moment, only sadness and remorse.
 “It’s me, Charlie.”
 She’d never actually seen me before then.

-She shook her head and looked down to the ground.
+She shook her head and looked down at the ground.
 I approached her with my hand out, trying to make her at ease.
 When she looked back up, it appeared as if her facial features were beginning to distort.
 Her head tilted to the sky and her mouth opened impossibly wide.
 Her forehead and chin melted into her neck, which in turn melted into her torso.
 I could still see her tongue and her teeth through the large hole that had been her mouth.
 As she continued to recede into the earth, her whole body turned into a black tar, and after a few more moments of me staring in awe, the tar absorbed completely into the earth, leaving a dead spot on the grass.

 So much for trying to forget about Christmas… I fell back onto the ground, no longer concerned about making a new personal record.
 Images flitted through my mind – I saw Magda in her worn dress, holding onto Perla.
 I saw Corbin angrily gripping his steering wheel while he sped along an ethereal highway.